kitconcept/plone.restapi-react-tutorial/README.md

   upgrade-all-profiles = False
   site-replace = True

-Note the zcml-additional configuration that defines a CORS policy that allows the React application that we are going to write to connection to our Plone backend.
+The instance section contains a zcml-additional configuration that defines a CORS policy that allows the React application  to connection to our Plone backend.
+See https://pypi.python.org/pypi/plone.rest for further details if necessary.

-For convenience, we also added a plonesite section that automatically creates a Plone instance during the buildout run.
+The 'plonesite' section has been added as for convenience, to create a Plone instance during the buildout run.

 Create React App